 - For the final deliverable you will update your midterm report with any changes or developments to the designs space model, and add to it documentation of the optimization process.
-This documentation should include the following visualizations and analysis: - 1.
-Updated design space model overview diagram showing the exact parameter types (continuous, categorical, series, or sequence) and output types (objective min/max or constraint to be met) - 2.
-Scatter plots (from Explore interactive visualization): - time vs. objective is the algorithm learning to pick designs with higher performance over time?
-(ID or generation along X-axis, objective value along Y-axis, color, and/or size) - time vs. input is the algorithm narrowing in on particular strategies over time?
-(ID or generation along X-axis, input value along Y-axis, color, and/or size) - objective vs. objective is there a tradeoff in your objectives that is creating a Pareto front of optimal designs.
-Is the algorithm able to target the front more and more over time? (objective(s) along X and Y-axes, ID or generation along color) - input vs. objective are there particular input values that tend to create higher performing designs? (input(s) along X and Y-axes, objective(s) along color and size) - 3.
-Overlay images (https://github.com/danilnagy/process_images) showing process of optimization and convergence on design solution over time

-- 4. Final outcomes (selection of high-performing designs or description of a novel set of strategies discovered through the process) - A final animation showing the process of optimization over time.
+This documentation should include a description of the following aspects of the optimization process: - 1. - An updated template\\ including typical optimization visualization strategies will be provided following this outline: - Updated design space overview model showing the exact parameter types (continuous, categorical, series, or sequence) and output types (objective min/max or constraint to be met) - 2. time vs. objective is the algorithm learning to pick designs with higher performance over time?
+(ID or generation along X-axis, objective value along Y-axis, color, and/or size) - 3. time vs. input is the algorithm narrowing in on particular strategies over time?
+(ID or generation along X-axis, input value along Y-axis, color, and/or size) - 4. objective vs. objective is there a tradeoff in your objectives that is creating a Pareto front of optimal designs.
+Is the algorithm able to target the front more and more over time? (objective(s) along X and Y-axes, ID or generation along color) - 5. input vs. objective are there particular input values that tend to create higher performing designs? (input(s) along X and Y-axes, objective(s) along color and size) - 6.
+Scatter plot - 7.
+Final outcomes (selection of high-performing designs or description of a novel set of strategies discovered through the process) - A final animation showing the process of optimization over time.
 The animations can visualize each design in the order it was generated, or you can create composites that collapse all the designs in a single generation into a single image.
 Then you can either cycle through generations in an animation, or create a grid of images that show the whole optimization all at once.
-All videos should meet the following criteria: - 1. between 0:30 and 1:00 long - 2.
-HD widescreen resolution at least 1280x720 - 3. .mp4 video format
+All videos should meet the following criteria:

+- 1. between 0:30 and 1:00 long

+- 2. HD widescreen resolution at least 1280x720

+- 3. .mp4 video format

-You should use these templates as starting points and produce the included diagrams for your project as a minimum requirement.
+\\ You should use these templates as starting points and produce the included diagrams for your project as a minimum requirement.
 However, since the Generative Design process is still a relatively new methodology, there are few rules of thumb for the types of graphics or diagrams you should produce.
 Thus you are also encouraged to invent and develop your own graphic strategies that can best visually communicate your particular project and the generative design workflow.
 You should use this project as an opportunity to not only hone your own graphic style as a designer, but experiment and speculate on new representational methods that relate specifically to the generative design methodology.
 For reference, a collection of sample graphics can be found here:

-http://bit.ly/sp18-gd-references
+http://bit.ly/sp17-gd-examples